On this page:

 For IT leaders, this becomes relevant the moment a new office opens, an acquisition closes, or a regulatory deadline is set.
 Six weeks is simply not an option.

 ASC is a software company.
-But when Kromer talks about the future, he does not talk about product roadmaps.
+But when Kromer talks about the future, he doesn’t talk about roadmaps.
 He talks about people.

-"Our only asset is people.
-We rely on having good, motivated people."
+“Our only asset is our people.
+We live and breathe having good, motivated people.”

-"When I conduct interviews, I always bring this up: we are a global company — do you enjoy that?
+“When I conduct hiring interviews, I always talk about this: We are a global company — do you enjoy that?
 I enjoy it.
-And those are the people you need to find."
+And those are the people you need to find.”

-A team member recently told Kromer that he had not expected to work with such interesting technologies at this point in his career.
-That is not an employer branding quote.
-It is the result of a company culture built on the conviction that technological leadership and personal development are not in conflict.
+An employee recently told Kromer he hadn’t expected to work with such interesting technologies again in his career.
+That’s not an employer branding quote.
+It’s the result of a company culture run on the conviction that technological leadership and personal growth are not in conflict.

 turning communication into trust: One Sentence That Explains 60 Years